 Swami John Reis & The Blind Shake - Modern Surf Classics

 Oh OK, so Mr. hot shot Hot Snakes can just waltz right into the instro world and steal all the attention, huh?
 So long as it sounds like this, sure.
 I would have been severely intrigued at the prospect of John Reis of Rocket From the Crypt, Drive like Jehu, and Hot Snakes teaming up with The Blind Shake.
 To hear that they were trying their hand at a surf record would be straight from my dreams if my imagination would have ever stretched that far.
 But I tempered my expectations - dudes were probably just jamming to a Challengers record and thought it would be fun to record a few loose rip-offs, probably not much to see here other than the names attached to it.
-Even on the upper end of my expectations would be a competent, energetic, well-produced record like the record that members of The Bronx put out this year.
+Even on the upper end of my expectations would be a competent, energetic, well-produced record like the Pounded by the Surf record that members of The Bronx put out this year.

 This exceeded my expectations on many accounts.
 "The Lonely Sea Sweeper" is a great track to demonstrate what this is about: it's surprisingly thoughtful and pretty, despite carrying a ton of weight.
 Like an elephant, I guess.
 It sounds like nobody else though.
 Not just in the surf world, but it doesn't sound similar to anything John Reis or The Blind Shake have done either.